 External lubrication must be applied slowly with a hand gun to all lubrication fittings every 500 hours of operation with multi-purpose grease, NLGI # 2.
-Contact your Viking Pump® representative with specific lubrication questions.
-Engineering Service Bulletin ESB-515 is located in the Appendix for standard grease thickener types used by Viking to check compatibility.
+Do not over-grease.
+Contact your Viking Pump® representative with specific lubrication questions or to obtain a copy of Engineering Service Bulletin ESB-515.
 Applications involving very high or low temperatures will require other types of lubrication.